In this article

 But as hard as it is to prioritize, time away from your kids (whether it is truly alone — enjoying a hot bath with a book and a drink of choice — or a yoga class with friends) is vital to maintain your overall health and prevent burnout.
 Here, fellow moms share their experiences with this universal struggle, and experts explain why alone time is so necessary, offering tips on how to carve out that valuable time.

+At its core, a mother’s self-care isn’t an indulgence — it’s preservation.
 It’s common knowledge that taking care of your mental well-being is necessary for overall good health, but when you’re entrenched in child rearing, it can be easy to forget (or put aside) your own basic needs.
 “When we become mothers, our lives understandably revolve around our children, but it’s crucial to remember that we are multifaceted beings with our own needs, desires and aspirations,” says Mary Breen, licensed clinical social worker and clinical director and founder of Repose.
-And when those needs are pushed to the side, the effects can be detrimental.

 Mothers are not machines.
-You can’t neglect yourself and still expect to feel good.
-Here are some of the ways not taking time for yourself can affect you and those closest to you.
+Here’s how taking time for yourself affects you and those closest to you.

 “I can tell I need [alone time] when I get more irritable,” says Amy Volle, a restaurant supervisor/server and mom of two in Edina, Minnesota.
 “I get short with my kids and easily overstimulated.”
 Volle shared that something as simple as them asking for juice or a snack can be enough to tip her over into feeling resentful.

-Sometimes your need for time alone can sneak up on you in a way that affects you and the people around you.
+Sometimes your need for time alone can sneak up on you like that.
 And in that way, “time to [yourself] is preventative,” says Kate Kripke, therapist and coach.

 “When mothers consistently neglect alone time and self-care, they often experience increased stress, emotional exhaustion and a diminished sense of self-worth,” says Breen.
 “This can manifest as symptoms like anxiety, irritability or even physical ailments.
 The larger risk is that these cumulative stressors can lead to burnout, strained relationships and, in some cases, even depression.”

-You run the risk of developing an unhealthy relationship with your child
+You have a healthier relationship with your child

 When you don’t foster that sense of self and cultivate your relationship with yourself outside of being a mother, Kripke explains that you are “at risk for developing a codependent relationship with [your] children.”